shrutarv/MTevent_toolkit/README.md

    Extract non rigid objects human and forklift.
 Markers are plpaced on hand, feet, head and waist for human.
 This script considers all markers to compute 3D bbox values for human.
 Similarly it considers al the markers placed on forklift to compute 3D bbox.

 ## Annotations
+### Non Rigid Objects
+---
 1. Execute Annotations/human_annotation_bbox_pose.py
    This scripts annotates the non rigid objects (human and forklift) with 3D BBoxes and saves the visualsations and json files in the folder annotation_human.
    NOTE: Sometimes the annotations are incorrect for a few frames.
 This is due to incorrect reading from Vicon.
-In that case we need to smoothen the BBox for the human and forklift
+In that case we need to smoothen the BBox for the human and forklift.
    To **Smoothen**:
    First execute mask_to_bbox. py and then execute filter_bbox.py The smoothened 3D bbox and pose values will be saved in folder smoothened.
 <p align="center">